prayerie/CrystalRCM/README.md

  It has libusb statically linked, so you don't need to install anything else to use it.

-All credit to @Qriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) - this is merely a frontend.
+All credit to Qriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) - this is merely a frontend.

 ## Usage